stangreg/Ignitron/README.md

 # Sparky
-An ESP32 based footswitch to communicate with the Spark Amp.
+An ESP32 based footswitch to communicate with the Spark Amp via Bluetooth LE.

 Sparky gives you full control over your presets:
 * Switch between the four **hardware presets**